KilledByAPixel/LittleJS/README.md

 - Particle effects system (particle editor/designer in progress)
 - Medal system tracks and displays achievements with Newgrounds and OS13k integration
 - Several easy to understand example projects you can build on
+- All example projects are compatible with mobile devices
 - Debug tools and debug rendering system
-- Example projects are compatible with mobile devices
 - [Full documentation](https://killedbyapixel.github.io/LittleJS/docs) automatically generated from the source code block tags with [JSDoc](https://github.com/jsdoc/jsdoc)
 - Build system automatically combines everything, minifies, and removes unused code
 - For size coding competitions like [js13kGames](https://js13kgames.com/), starter project builds to a 7KB zip